-Just 100 kilometers to the west of Tokyo lies Hakone, Japan.
-A complete antithesis of the monstrous, buzzing metropolis of Tokyo, Hakone is famous for its tranquility and nature.
+Hakone is a hidden gem in Japan.
+A complete antithesis of the monstrous, buzzing metropolis of the sprawling Japanese city of Tokyo, Hakone is famous for its tranquillity and nature.

-It’s a great base for hiking and outdoor activities year round.
+It’s a great base for hiking and outdoor activities year-round.
 Cherry blossoms bloom in the spring, trees turn golden in the fall, and snow falls in the winter.
+It’s bucket-list kinda stuff.

 While figuring out your itinerary might be easy, deciding where to stay in Hakone is another story.
-There are a variety of neighborhoods to choose from, and where you choose to base yourself can make or break your trip.
+There are a variety of neighborhoods to choose from and each offers something different to its visitors.

 With its spacious rooms, epic views, and incredible location, this is one of the best hotels in Hakone.
 It’s family-friendly and boasts three on-site restaurants.
 It’s perfect whether you’re looking for a relaxing getaway or a week of adventure.